cyrillegin/dragonfly/README.md

 STATIONNAME: What would you like your station to be called.
 This is used on the front end to organize which sensors should be grouped together.

 ##### Node
 sudo --silent --location https://deb.nodesource.com/setup_8.x | sudo bash -
 sudo apt-get install --yes nodejs

 ##### Main station
 sudo apt-get install screen
-sudo pip install cherrypy parse-http-list setup config - see config section for details sudo npm run startProd
+sudo pip3 install cherrypy
+setup config - see config section for details
+sudo npm run startProd